Donnie Walsh: Indiana Pacers

 In 1984, he became an assistant with the Indiana Pacers.
-He later took a position as general manager with the Pacers, where in 1987 he made the then-controversial decision to select Reggie Miller in the NBA Draft over local hero Steve Alford of Indiana University.
+He was later named general manager of the Pacers on April 21, 1986.
+In 1987, he made the then-controversial decision to select Reggie Miller in the NBA Draft over local hero Steve Alford of Indiana University.
 The decision later proved to be prescient, as Miller had a Hall of Fame NBA career whereas Alford was a bust in the pros.
 He was later promoted to the position of CEO and president and held that position until shortly before the end of the 2007–08 season.
-During his first tenure with the Pacers, the team reached the playoffs 17 times, the Eastern Conference Finals six times (1994, 1995, 1998, 1999, 2000, 2004), the NBA Finals once (2000), and were Central Division Champions four times.
+During his first tenure with the Pacers, the team reached the playoffs 17 times, the Eastern Conference finals six times (1994, 1995, 1998, 1999, 2000, 2004), the NBA finals once (2000), and were Central Division Champions four times.
 In 2001 with the Pacers, he was named the Bloomberg News Service NBA Top Basketball Executive.
 During his time as the president and CEO, he oversaw all operations of the Pacers Foundation, Indiana Fever (WNBA), and Conseco Fieldhouse.

 New York Knicks

 On April 2, 2008, the New York Knicks announced that Walsh had agreed to become their president of basketball operations.
-Walsh immediately recognized the expensive long-term contracts the Knicks carried, and traded Jamal Crawford for Al Harrington.
-That same day, Walsh traded Mardy Collins and Zach Randolph for Cuttino Mobley and Tim Thomas.
+Walsh immediately recognized the expensive long-term contracts the Knicks carried.
+On November 21, 2008, he traded Jamal Crawford for Al Harrington of the Golden State Warriors.
+Then, he traded Mardy Collins and Zach Randolph for Cuttino Mobley and Tim Thomas of the Los Angeles Clippers.
 Though Mobley retired of a heart condition, his contract, as well as those of Harrington and Thomas, expired at the end of the 2009–2010 NBA season, decreasing the Knicks' payroll by $27 million and giving them enough cap space to sign anyone notable from the heralded free agent class of 2010 which included NBA players such as LeBron James, Dwyane Wade, Chris Bosh, Amar'e Stoudemire, and Joe Johnson.

 Walsh's first major signing came on July 8, 2010, when he signed Amar'e Stoudemire to a five-year, $100 million contract.
 In the 2010–2011 season, Walsh made a multi-player trade with Denver involving star players Carmelo Anthony and Chauncey Billups coming to the Knicks in exchange for a few players, including Raymond Felton and Danilo Gallinari, and undisclosed amounts of cash.

 On June 3, 2011, Walsh resigned as general manager, but remained with the team as a consultant.

 Return to the Pacers

 On June 27, 2012, Walsh returned to the Pacers as President of Basketball Operations as Larry Bird stepped down.
-In 2013, Walsh helped the Pacers win the Central Division and reach the NBA Eastern Conference Finals, where the team lost to eventual NBA Champion Miami Heat.
+In 2013, Walsh helped the Pacers win the Central Division and reach the NBA Eastern Conference finals, where the team lost to eventual NBA Champion Miami Heat.

 On June 27, 2013, Bird returned to the Pacers as President of Basketball Operations; Walsh stepped down from his role as president and accepted a position as a consultant.
 Walsh still attends Pacers games, usually seated near Bird and team general manager Kevin Pritchard.